adrirubio/Perceptron/README.md

 ### The Ultimate AI-Powered Assistant
 ***The Goal***

-**Perceptron** is a cutting-edge AI-powered assistant that combines multiple AI models into a single, powerful tool.
-By simply invoking its name, "Perceptron," you can trigger various actions—from having a conversation to performing complex image analysis.
-With integrated models for sentiment analysis, image recognition, object detection, and OCR (Optical Character Recognition), Perceptron is designed to make your interactions as seamless and intelligent as possible.
+**Perceptron** aims to be a cutting-edge AI-powered assistant that will seamlessly combine multiple AI models into a single, powerful tool.
+As I continue to develop it, the goal is that by simply invoking the name "Perceptron," you'll be able to trigger a wide range of actions—from engaging in conversations to performing complex image analysis.
+I am working towards integrating models for sentiment analysis, image recognition, object detection, and OCR (Optical Character Recognition) to ensure that your interactions with Perceptron are as seamless and intelligent as possible.

 ***Some features are still work in progress***